Wolsingham railway station: British railway network (1847-1993)

-Preservation Era 1993-Present
+Preservation era (1993-present)

-After all cement traffic to Eastgate ceased in 1993, the line was mothballed by British Rail, until it was saved for preservation in 2004, and services began running again between Stanhope and Wolsingham.
+After all cement traffic to Eastgate ceased in 1993, the line was mothballed by British Rail, until it was saved for preservation in 2004, when services began running again between Stanhope and Wolsingham.
 The second platform was demolished at some point during the period 2005-2010.
 The station house is in private ownership, so is now fenced off from the main platform.
 The line subsequently extended to run between Stanhope and Bishop Auckland West, so the station is no longer a terminus.

-The railway's engineering base is nearby at Wolsingham depot, where its fleet is maintained, and from 2010 until 2013 was used for coal services from Tow Law opencast mine to Scunthorpe.
+The railway's engineering base is nearby at Wolsingham depot, where its fleet is maintained; from 2010 until 2013, it was used for coal services from Tow Law opencast mine to Scunthorpe.

 Services

-The station is served by trains on selected days throughout the year, operated by either first or second generation diesel multiple units.
-On some days the service continues throught to Bishop Auckland West from Stanhope, on other days the service terminates at Wolsingham.
+The station is served by trains on selected days throughout the year, operated normally by either first or second generation diesel multiple units.

+The service continues through to Bishop Auckland West from Stanhope, although the service sometimes terminates at Wolsingham.